andrewmegaris/socketcan_radar/readme.md

 # SocketCAN Radar Driver

 ## Info:
-  programs written using the (socketCAN protocol)[https://en.wikipedia.org/wiki/SocketCAN].
+  programs written using the [socketCAN protocol](https://en.wikipedia.org/wiki/SocketCAN).
 The default CAN BUS used is 'can0'.
 The default bitrate of the hardware  and software is 500000.

 ## Radar API: